- Teach kids new skills

 - Offer the opportunity for hands-on learning

-- Needles, needle threaders, scissors
+- Needles, needle threaders, pins

 - Embroidery thread, buttons, beads